Best espresso machine 2024: The perfect espresso shot, as tested by our experts

 For those of us that wake up in the morning craving that perfect first sip of coffee, only the best espresso machines will suffice.
 Capsule machines from brands such as Nespresso are the quickest and easiest way to get your daily caffeine fix, while a manual espresso machine gives you more control over your brewing and can yield a vastly better-tasting coffee.
 Then there are the bean-to-cup machines that turn a coffee bean into an espresso at the touch of a button.

 But which to choose?
 Our experts have tested over 15 espresso machines in the past two years, challenging them with everything from lattes to americanos.
-Not only have we tested for quality, but also ease of use, price, features and more, to ensure that we’re recommending only the very best espresso machines on the market.
+Not only have we tested for quality, but also ease of use, price, features and more, to ensure that we’re recommending only the very best coffee machines on the market.

 Below, you’ll find a roundup of the best espresso machines we’ve put through their paces.
 If you’d prefer something quick, you can check out our at-a-glance list, and if you would like some more information before you buy, you can find our buying guide at the end of this article.